Jamestown: 1607–1609: Arrival and beginning

 The settlers also arrived too late in the year to get crops planted.
 Many in the group were either gentlemen or their manservants, both equally unaccustomed to the hard labor demanded by the harsh task of carving out a viable colony.
 One of these was Robert Hunt, a former vicar of Reculver, England, who celebrated the first known Anglican Eucharist in the territory of the future United States on June 21, 1607.

 Two-thirds of the settlers died before ships arrived in 1608 with supplies and German and Polish craftsmen, who helped to establish the first manufactories in the colony.
 As a result, glassware became the foremost American products to be exported to Europe at the time.
 Clapboard had already been sent back to England beginning with the first returning ship.

 The delivery of supplies in 1608 on the first and second supply missions of Captain Newport had also added to the number of hungry settlers.
 It seemed certain at that time that the colony at Jamestown would meet the same fate as earlier English attempts to settle in North America, specifically the Roanoke Colony (Lost Colony) and the Popham Colony, unless there was a major relief effort.
 The Germans who arrived with the second supply and a few others defected to the Powhatans, with weapons and equipment.
 The Germans even planned to join a rumored Spanish attack on the colony and urged the Powhatans to join it.
 The Spanish were driven off by the timely arrival in July 1609 of Captain Samuel Argall in Mary and John, a larger ship than the Spanish reconnaissance ship La Asunción de Cristo.
 Argall's voyage also prevented the Spanish from gaining knowledge of the weakness of the colony.
-Don Pedro de Zúñiga, the Spanish ambassador to England, was desperately seeking this information (in addition to spies) in order to get Philip III of Spain to authorize an attack on the colony.
+Don Pedro de Zúñiga, the Spanish ambassador to England, desperately sought this information—along with spies—to persuade Philip III to authorize an attack on the colony.

 The investors of the Virginia Company of London expected to reap rewards from their speculative investments.
 With the second supply, they expressed their frustrations and made demands upon the leaders of Jamestown in written form.
 They specifically demanded that the colonists send commodities sufficient to pay the cost of the voyage, a lump of gold, assurance that they had found the South Sea, and one member of the lost Roanoke Colony.
 It fell to the third president of the council, Captain John Smith, to deliver a bold and much-needed wake-up call in response to the investors in London, demanding practical laborers and craftsmen who could help make the colony more self-sufficient.